pip-services/pip-services-docs/content/en/net/commons/refer/descriptor.md

 Important points

 - The locator matching can be done by all or only few selected fields.
-- The fields that shall be excluded from the matching must be set to *"*"* or *None*.
+- The fields that shall be excluded from the matching must be set to *"*"* or *null*.
 - This approach allows to implement many interesting scenarios.
 For instance:
     - Locate all loggers (match by type and version)
     - Locate persistence components for a microservice (match by group and type)